Zanzibar Excursions: Discover the Spice Island’s Hidden Gems

 safari blue

-Safari Blue starts from the fishing village of Fumba, 30 minutes’ drive south-west of Stone Town.
+Safari Blue starts from the fishing village of Fumba, 30 30-minute drive southwest of Stone Town.
 After a short briefing (including a demonstration of life jackets), we board a Dhow and set off to explore Menai Bay.
-The dhows are hand built from African mahogany, finished and maintained to the very highest standards.
+The dhows are hand-built from African mahogany, finished, and maintained to the very highest standards.
 Menai Bay has been officially designated a conservation area since 1998.
-There are a number of uninhabited islands and sandbanks, and the bay is frequented by Humpback and Bottle Nose Dolphins.
+There are a number of uninhabited islands and sandbanks, and the bay is frequented by Humpbacks and Bottle Nose Dolphins.
 During August and September, there is also a small possibility that you will encounter whales on the way.

 scuba diving